Improving autism therapies by exploring the roots of social avoidance

 Along these lines, perhaps we should rethink the current practice of working on social communication and sensory issues separately.
 For example, a child with autism may work on social skills with a behavioral therapist on Mondays and work on sensory issues with an occupational therapist on Wednesdays.
 It might be better to have joint therapy sessions or at least combine and coordinate the two approaches.

 I’m now pursuing several studies to extend these findings and help improve behavioral interventions for autism.

 In one study, I’m using noninvasive brain monitoring before and after a social skills intervention to gauge how brain activity changes in response to the therapy.
 I hope this will help us understand why our current behavioral interventions work well for some children but not others.
 This understanding, in turn, could help us shape more personalized approaches to maximize benefits for each child.

 In another study, I’m exploring the role that anxiety plays in autism-related social challenges.
 I suspect that some children may avoid social interactions due to anxiety, while others are simply less interested in social interactions.
 If true, this may present another opportunity to personalize our interventions to make them more effective.

-Also see “Managing anxiety in children with autism” and
+Also see “Managing anxiety in children with autism”.

 I want to thank Autism Speaks and the Stavros Niarchos Foundation for the Weatherstone fellowship that allowed me to begin this research, further my training as a therapist and merge my passions for neuroscience and clinical practice.